7hgTnec/ece209as_project/docs/report.md

 The existing complex event processing approaches that can use subsymbolic data can be divided into three types.
 The first is using pre-trained neural networks to extract the symbolic information.
 In this way, High-bandwidth data is transformed into symbolic information, easy to define rules on it.
 However, creating training dataset takes much effort.
 Sometimes we only have training labels for when the complex events are happening, and not for the simple events.
 The second is to view the whole complex event processing problem as a classification problem, which is a purely statistical approach.
 This approach removes the manual definitions of complex events, and instead managing to train the neural network to identify those definitions when it learns to classify the subsymbolic data.
 We can just use a LSTM or a C3D to implement this approach.
 However, training such neural network need very large amounts of data.
 The third is neuro-symbolic approach.
 This is done by dividing the problem into two levels: low-level perception and high-level reasoning.
 The high-level reasoning is responsible for detecting the complex events based on manually defined rules, while the low-level perception is responsible for parsing the subsymbolic data into a set of classes that can be used when defining the rules.
 However, High level reasoning requires a significant amount of work, and it is not flexible.

-To account the issues mentioned above, we used DeepProbLog, which is a probabilistic logic programming language that incorporates deep learning by means of neural predicates, to inject logic rules to achieve complex event detection.
+To account the issues mentioned above, we used DeepProbLog, which is a probabilistic logic programming language that incorporates deep learning by means of neural predicates[<sup>1</sup>](#ref-1), to inject logic rules to achieve complex event detection.
 Our approach can also be applied to signal sequence of flexible length by using Finite State Machine to detect patterns.
 In this way, our approach can detect simultaneous complex events using real-time signals with infinite length.

 There were mainly two challenges we were facing.
 The first challenge is constructing training set.
 The raw data was noisy and incomplete, and it was also not labeled.
 In addition, we need to construct training dataset reasonably.
 The second challenge is successfully using DeepProbLog to build a Finite State Machine.